Topological Quantum Computation on Supersymmetric Spin Chains

 \section{Nicolai-like supersymmetric spin chains}

 The scope of this article is to reproduce the anyonic fusion spaces reviewed above from spin chains endowed with a certain supersymmetric grading of their spectra.\footnote{Supersymmetry is usually seen as an extension of the Poincar\'e symmetry in relativistic systems.
-In this article, we simply think of supersymmetry as a way to enforce a $\mathbb{Z}_2$-grading on a spin chain.} Specifically, we are interested in 0+1-dimensional spin chains with $N$ sites and {\it supercharges} $Q$ and $Q^\dag$, satisfying
+In this article, we simply think of supersymmetry as a way to enforce a $\mathbb{Z}_2$-grading on a spin chain.} Specifically, we are interested in 0+1-dimensional spin chains with $N$ sites and a $\mathcal{N}=2$ SUSY algebra generated by {\it supercharges} $Q$ and $Q^\dag$, satisfying

 where $H$ is the Hamiltonian of the system.
 This is supersymmetric, as it commutes with both $Q$ and $Q^\dag$.
 It follows from the supersymmetry algebra that $H = \left(Q + Q^\dag\right)^2$, making the spectrum of the system non-negative.
-The Hilbert space results now divided into two parts, which we dub `bosonic' and the `fermionic' sectors, the projectors to which are $QQ^\dag =B$ and $Q^\dag Q=F$, respectively.
+The resulting Hilbert space is now divided into two parts, which we dub `bosonic' and the `fermionic' sectors, the projectors\footnote{They are projectors as the supercharges follow the additional identity $QQ^\dag Q= Q$.
+This is easily verified for all the supercharges considered in this paper.} to which are $B=QQ^\dag$ and $G=Q^\dag Q$, respectively.
 If supersymmetry is spontaneously broken , then \bea Q\ket{0}\neq 0, \qquad \bra{0} H \ket{0}>0, \eea where $\ket{0}$ is the vacuum state.
-For later purposes, it is convenient to define the operator $W=\left(-1\right)^F$, known as the {\it Witten index}.
-This operator serves as an order parameter for spontaneous supersymmetry breaking and reduces to $W=1-2F$, which follows from the relation $F^2=F$.
+For later purposes, it is convenient to define the operator $W=\left(-1\right)^G$, known as the {\it Witten index}.
+This operator serves as an order parameter for spontaneous supersymmetry breaking and reduces to $W=1-2G$, which follows from the relation $G^2=G$.

 In order to define the global supercharges $Q$ and $Q^\dag$ on the whole spin chain, we start by introducing local supercharges $q_i$ on each site, with $i=1,\ldots, N$.
 The supercharges on different sites commute with each other.
 To obtain anticommuting supercharges we define